-The SELENE mission is summarized in Table 1.
-The mission profile is shown in Fig.2.
-The spacecraft will be launched by the H-IIA rocket and directly injected into the lunar transfer trajectory.
-It takes about five days to reach the lunar orbit.
-A mid-course maneuver is required twice on its way to the Moon.
-The spacecraft is captured by the Moon into an elliptical orbit with apolune at 15,000 km and perilune at 100 km.
-The apolune is lowered by 6 orbit-transfer maneuvers and finally the orbiter reaches the mission orbit at about 100 km altitude.
+by the Moon into an elliptical orbit with apolune at 15,000 km and perilune at 100 km.
+The apolune is lowered by 6 orbit transfer maneuvers and finally the orbiter reaches the mission orbit at about 100 km altitude.
 During the orbit transition, the relay satellite is released on an elliptical orbit with an apolune at 2,400 km.
 Upon arriving at the mission orbit, the orbiter extends the antennas for the radar sounder experiment and the mast for the magnetometer.
-Remote-sensing observation of the lunar surface and observation of the lunar and solar-terrestrial environments will be performed for one year.
+Remote-sensing observation of the lunar surface and observation of the lunar and solar-terrestrial environments will be performed for about one year.
 If the fuel to control the orbit is available to extend the observatory mission, the orbiter will be lowered and maintained at 40-70 km altitude for another two months to measure the lunar magnetic and gravity fields more precisely.

 The configuration of the orbiter is shown in Fig. 3.
 The orbiter moves towards +x or -x direction in the figure.
-Since the solar paddle is deployed in the -y axis, the orbiter has to make yaw-maneuver and change the direction of the motion when the beta angle is 0° and 180°.
 Most of the sensors for the remote-sensing observation are installed on the z-plane which is controlled to face the lunar surface all the time by a three-axis attitude control system.
-The control capability is $\pm 0.1^{\circ}(3 \text{ } \sigma)$.
 Two pairs of 15 m antenna for radar sounding are configured to cross perpendicularly to each other.
-The mast for the magnetometer is deployed 12 m in +x direction To avoid the magnetic interferences from the main body.
-The plasma imager to observe the earth ionosphere is installed on a movable platform on the +x plane to track the earth.
-The solar array paddle in the -y direction rotates along the y-axis to track the sun.
+The mast for the magnetometer is deployed by 12 m in +x direction.
+The plasma imager to observe the earth ionosphere is installed on the movable platform of the high-gain antenna to direct to the earth.
+The solar array panel deployed in the -y direction rotates along the y-axis to track the sun.